Garlic Lemon Butter Scallops on Parmesan Risotto

 4 cups chicken broth, warm (low simmering)

-1⁄2 cup parmesan cheese, always use freshly grated
+1⁄2 cup Parmesan cheese, always use freshly grated if possible

 Salt to taste